• University

 Module aim

-To provide master’s students (future leaders) with leadership knowledge and abilities.
-To reveal the importance of leadership and its influence on the performance of an organization in the transport sector.
+To provide master’s students, as future leaders, with leadership knowledge and skills.
+To highlight the importance of leadership and its impact on the performance of organizations in the transport sector.

 Module description

-The context of the constantly changing environment, transformations, globalization and entry of the younger generation into the market, hybrid work, pose new challenges to the efficiency of the transport sector management.
-The role of the manager and his development are particularly important.
-During the classes, the concept of leadership in the transport sector, theories and prerequisites for the development of leaders under discussion.
-The qualities needed by a modern manager and his role in team formation are evaluate.
-It is analyzed how to reveal the best qualities of employees and use them for the success of the organization.
-How to shape organizational culture, to create motivation systems, to managing conflicts.
-Aspects of ethics and social responsibility under investigation.
-Theoretical knowledge is an applied in practical tasks.
+In the context of a constantly changing environment, transformations, globalization, the entry of the younger generation into the labor market, and hybrid work are creating new challenges for the effectiveness of management in the transport sector.
+The role of the manager and their development is particularly important.
+During the sessions, the concept of leadership in the transport sector, leadership theories, and the prerequisites for developing leaders are discussed.
+The qualities required of a modern manager and their role in team formation are evaluated.
+The course analyzes how to reveal employees’ best qualities and use them for the success of the organization, how to shape organizational culture, create motivation systems, and manage conflicts.
+Ethical and social responsibility aspects are examined.
+Theoretical knowledge is applied through practical tasks.

 • TIMGM18214 6 credits